 April 22, 2012 - A stain believed to be blood is found in the SoHo basement of an apartment that formerly belonged to Othniel Miller, a carpenter that knew Etan.
 The apartment is less than 100 yards from Etan's home.

-April 23, 2012 - Stain found in basement is revealed not to be blood.
-And no "obvious" human remains are located.
+April 23, 2012 - Tests reveal the stain is not blood, and no "obvious" human remains are located.

 May 24, 2012 - Pedro Hernandez, a former Manhattan stock clerk who lived in Etan's neighborhood, is arrested in connection with the death.
-Authorities were alerted to the suspect by a tip.
+Authorities are alerted to the suspect by a tip.

 May 25, 2012 - Hernandez is charged with the murder of Etan Patz.
 Hernandez is denied bail and ordered to undergo a full psychiatric evaluation.